Ethical Best Practices for Recovery Addiction Counselors

 Assistance for Multiple Addicts

-Do I need an Addictions counselor?
+Do I need an Addiction counselor?

 An addictions counselor can assist you with your major addiction as well as try to figure out your secondary issues.